Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Experiments

 \subsection{Experimental Setup}

 The experiments under various weakly supervised learning scenarios are conducted with commonly used benchmark datasets.
 For AUC optimization with inaccurate or incomplete supervision, we utilize image benchmark \mnist{}, \fmnist{}, \cifar{}, and \cifarb{} to synthetic multiple datasets with varying setups per task.
 The datasets are transformed into binary classification datasets, i.e., odd vs.\ even numbers for \mnist{}, upper vs.\ lower garments for \fmnist{}, and animals vs.\ non-animals for CIFAR datasets.
+Such a dataset transformation is widely used in th related literature, e.g., \cite{feng2021,lu2019,Haim2022}.
 For AUC optimization with inexact supervision, we adopt several multi-instance learning datasets\footnote{http://www.uco.es/grupos/kdis/momil/} that are commonly used in the related literature, including Musk1, Musk2, fox, tiger, and elephant.
-Our method is compared with multiple baselines designed for different problem settings: PNU-AUC~\cite{puauc} and its variation on positive-unlabeled scenario.
-PNU-AUC is an semi-supervised AUC optimization approach that combines unbiased PU and NU AUC optimization, where the unbiased PU and NU estimation is achieved by compensating the bias with the risk estimated on the labeled data.
-Barrier hinge loss, a symmetrical loss function designed for learning under corrupted labels for maximizing AUC~\cite{Charoenphakdee2019}, as well as other commonly used symmetrical and non-symmetrical losses functions. \samult{}~\cite{Xie2018} and its variation. \samult{} is a semi-supervised AUC optimization method that utilizes the unbiased risk estimation.
-Its variation can also be used for solving positive-unlabeled AUC optimization.
-MI-SVM and mi-SVM~\cite{mil}, two margin based approach for multi-instance learning.
-MissSVM~\cite{misssvm}, which uses a semi-supervised learning approach, treating the instances in positive bags as unlabeled data.
-SIL~\cite{sil}, a multi-instance learning approach that learns from the bag label.
-The multi-instance learning approach sbMIL~\cite{sbmil}, which is specially designed for the situation that the positive bags are sparse.

-All methods are implemented with the same backbone and optimizer.
+Our method is compared with multiple baselines designed for different problem settings, which will be introduced in the following subsections for each setting.
+All methods are implemented with the same backbone and optimizer where applicable.
 Specifically, for \cifar{} and \cifarb{} datasets, the backbone is Mini-VGG; for \mnist{}, \fmnist{}, and the MIL datasets, the backbone is a simple fully-connected network with one hidden layer.
 The hyper-parameters of the baselines are tuned through grid search or selected according to their original papers.
 The hyper-parameter $\gamma$ of WSAUC is set as $0.45$ for all tasks.
 All of the experiments are repeated for 10 times to eliminate the impact of the randomness, the AUC performance and the standard deviation are reported.
 For more details please refer to the released code.